 Campsites are safe and cheap, so they’re worth considering.
-Carrying a tent around with you can be a major pain, though, so only BYOT (bring your own tent!) if you’re sure you’ll use it.
+Carrying a tent around with you can be a major pain though, so only BYOT (bring your own tent!) if you’re sure you’ll use it.

-Sleeping on the train
+Sleep on the train

 Bear in mind that kipping in your seat isn’t the same as booking a sleeper train with cabins and bunks.
-If you’re paying for a bed, you’ll likely have to pay extra for it – although it can sometimes work out cheaper than hotel accommodation.
+If you want a bed, you’ll probably have to pay substantially more for it – although it can sometimes work out cheaper than hotel accommodation.

-Travel light!
+The main advice: travel light!
 You really won’t want to lug five pairs of shoes across Europe, and ditching them en route will sting almost as much as the bag straps cutting into your shoulders.

-- Passport, tickets, travel insurance, etc.
+- Passport, tickets, travel insurance, student card etc.

 - A secure purse or travel wallet (money belts are also a good option)

 - A travel pillow will be a godsend on those long journeys